 I am planning on submitting an ARPA-E application which will be 50% completed by a company and 50% completed by a university.
 Which cost share percentages and funding caps apply to me?

 MassCEC determines the cost share percentages and funding caps based on whichever applicant is the Prime Recipient, per the ARPA-E contract.
-If a Massachusetts university is the Prime Recipient, the project is eligible for up to $100,000 in grant form, and if a Massachusetts company is the Prime Recipient, the project is eligible for up to $300,000 in convertible grant form.
+If a Massachusetts university is the Prime Recipient, the project is eligible for up to $100,000 in grant funding, and if a Massachusetts company is the Prime Recipient, the project is eligible for up to $300,000 in grant funding.

 My Massachusetts-based university or company is currently working as a subcontractor under an ARPA-E award to a different entity.
 Am I eligible to apply for AmplifyMass?